Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Prompt Examples

 \section{Prompt Examples}

 In this section, we provide the prompts used in our framework.
-Some detailed descriptions are ignored but are included in our open-source code repository.
-For detailed contents related to the confidential maunal of the PrimeECO tool, we provide mock contents.
+Some detailed descriptions are omitted.
+For detailed contents related to the confidential manual of the PrimeECO tool, we provide mock contents.
 A reader with access to the tool license should be able to easily complement them.